aws-samples/tgb-alb-multiple-eks-clusters/README.md

 EOF
 ```

-10. Add ingressrule on worker node security group for `cluster1`
+10. Add ingressrule to the worker node security group for `cluster1`

 11. Create `cluster2`